 - Faculty and Student Support Professionals.
 The members of your campus community have chosen helping students succeed as their career specialty.
 They may have knowledge of established and up-and-coming web, print, and social outlets to expand your network as well as industries and graduate schools.
 Also remember they’ve been through the student-to-professional transition and can provide insightful advice.

 - Twitter and LinkedIn.
-If you have yet to try using Twitter as a means for getting the latest news in your major or field, I suggest giving it a chance.
+Twitter as a means for getting the latest news in your major or field, I suggest giving it a chance.
 Many organizations, businesses, and prominent individuals have Twitter accounts that they use to connect with others and share information.
 Through Twitter I have discovered live chats, Tweetups (meeting in person with your Twitter connections), professional organizations/groups, and bloggers.
 If you already have a personal Twitter, consider making a separate professional one.
 For information on LinkedIn, check out the video below.

 - Informational Interviews.
 Create new connections with individuals in your industry of interest by setting up an interview with a professional to ask him or her questions about their job and experience.
 Proper networking is done with consideration for those you contact, so remember to practice good informational interview etiquette.
 Again, be prepared to lead the conversation.